Jubatian/rrpge-spec/specs/bin_rpa.rst

 For example for the development of an application licensed under GPLv3, and RRPGE Licensed component may be used.

+Other acronyms may be added later.

 The RRPGE Developer Agreement may allow for further licenses.

-Data caching schemes (bit 8-9 in 0xBC1)
+Data caching schemes (bit 14 - 15 in Application flags)
 ------------------------------------------------------------------------------